core-usa/botx/README.md

 # 🎉 **Welcome to botX APK Repository!**

 Thank you for visiting!
-Below are all the necessary installation files for Chively Mobile Global.
+Below are all the necessary installation files.
 We have organized them by version and application to help you find what you need quickly and easily.

 CH Play:
 [botX Manager]()